Gelastocoridae: Biology

 Gelastocoridae are riparian insects, generally found at the margins of streams and ponds, where they are predators of small insects.
 Gelastocoridae catch their prey by leaping on top of them and grasping them with their modified front legs.
 Members of the family are found throughout the world, but their highest diversity is in the tropics.

 Adults lay their eggs in sand.
+There are 5 instars in their life cycle.
 Nymphs of many species cover themselves with a layer of sand grains.
 Apart from the no doubt considerable physical protection that the armour affords them, the layer of sand renders them effectively invisible on the ground unless they move at the wrong moment.

-Diagnostic Characteristics
+Diagnostic characteristics

 Gelastocoridae are short (6–15 mm long) and stout, with large protuberant eyes and cryptic coloration.
 Many Gelastocoridae species can change their coloration to match their habitat.
 Like other Heteroptera, they have hemelytra for their forewings and piercing-sucking mouthparts.
 Their antennae are hidden.
+Males in the genera Nerthra have stridulatory mechanisms in the genital capsule, however sound produced by stridulation has never been observed.